Dgarza0413/liri/README.md

 We will then organize the data using cli-table.

+# review concepts/questions
+We are entering the basis of the main stack using node.
+Node is a technology that utilizes javascript on both the backend and frontend.
+We are using backend technologies that run parallel to 'primarily" frontend tech such as $.ajax and axios, inquirer and forms.

+1. Why is Node.js a revelation for full-stack web developer?
+    * node uses javascript for both backend and frontend programming that as a result consolidates the language diversity.

+2. what is npm?
+    * node package manager utilizes a link between a repository of code and

+3. What is the purpose of package.json
+    * package.json is a set of instructions that is handled by npm on what is relevant to the applicaiton and installed.

 # about liri.js
 1. To start we first install and require all of our packages to the top of the file that includes table, fs, axios, moment, and our dotenv file.